HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The data shows that just 45% of mobile page loads recorded in the CrUX dataset are meeting the 2.5 second or under target, far lower than the 60% desktop achieves.

-It does represent an small improvement from 2020, where only [43% of mobile page loads](../2020/performance#lcp-by-device) met the 2.5 second or under threshold.
+It does represent a small improvement from 2020, where only [43% of mobile page loads](../2020/performance#lcp-by-device) met the 2.5 second or under threshold.

 There are clearly bigger challenges to achieving good LCP scores for the mobile demographic, but one worth chasing.
 A recent <a hreflang="en" href="https://web.dev/vodafone/">study from Vodafone</a> showed that a reduction of just 8% in LCP times lead to increased conversions of 31%.
 Performance can have a direct effect on revenue.